 • superficial and deep palmar arch.

-Possible Causes of Numbness in Hands and Fingers
+Possible causes of numbness in hands and fingers

-Common Causes
+Common reasons

 • uncomfortable posture during sleep;

-• improperly selected pillow;
+• incorrectly selected pillow;

-• clothes with tight sleeves or cuffs;
+• clothing with tight sleeves or cuffs;

-Pathologies from the circulatory system
+Pathologies of the circulatory system

 • chronic heart failure;